MeantPlace279/mcbeonlinux/README.md

 ### Waydroid

 Ran a full Android environment and played Minecraft like on a phone.
-Stopped working in newer versions — game gets stuck at the loading screen.
+Stopped working in newer versions, game gets stuck at the loading screen.

 ### CCMC Launcher by Crow_Rei34